-I cannot wait to be on the same stage, in the same arena as this incredible audience.
-I’m going to be watching and listening to Television do Marquee Moon and I am going to be rocking out when Billy Idol is on stage.
+I cannot wait to be on the same stage, in the same arena as this incredible audience and I am going to be rocking out when Billy Idol is on stage.
 It’s an honour and I am grateful.
 I feel very honoured and special to be doing this tour and I think it’s going to be a really good one.

 The remastered edition of Anthem is out now on Cherry Red https://www.cherryred.co.uk/product/toyah-anthem-2cd-1dvd-edition/

-Toyah will be performing with Billy Idol and Television on the following dates:
+Toyah will be performing with Billy Idol and Killing Joke on the following dates:

 Billy Idol The Roadside Tour 2022: